patrickabrena/rock-paper-scissors/README.md

 link to demo:
 https://patrickabrena.github.io/rock-paper-scissors/

-Slot machine effect visualizer incorportated in rock, paper, scissors to demonstrate understanding of Javascript
+Welcome to my slot machine effect visualizer incorporated in rock, paper, scissors.
+This project demonstrates proficiency in HTML, CSS, and Javascript.